-Townhouse owners, residents or tenants are strongly encouraged to purchase their own separate (personal) liability insurance, commonly known as the HO6 Policy, to cover personal contents: for example, furniture, draperies, and household appliances, as well as any improvements, as described above.
+Townhouse owners, residents or tenants are strongly encouraged to purchase their own separate (personal) liability insurance, commonly known as the HO6 Policy, to cover personal contents: for example, furniture, draperies, and household appliances, as described above.
 Personal property is not covered by the Master Policy held by CSG.
 Discuss with your insurance agent how an HO6 Policy fits with the Master Policy.